hemidactylus/data-api-nb-test/README.md

 - `ATLASSIAN_BASE_URL`: this is `"https://<DOMAIN>.jira.com/wiki/rest/api/"`
 - `ATLASSIAN_PAGE_ID`: the one found in the page URL after `/pages`.

-If these are detected by the Github action, the analytics process also publishes to the Atlassian/Confluence page.
+If `ATLASSIAN_API_TOKEN` are detected by the Github action, the analytics process also publishes to the Atlassian/Confluence page (assuming all four are found).